The Theater Center

 The Theater Center (known as The Snapple Theater Center from 2006 until 2016) is an off-Broadway theater on 50th Street in Manhattan, New York City.
 It has two stages.

 History

 The complex was built by actress and producer Catherine Russell in partnership with Snapple, marking Off-Broadway's first such corporate sponsorship.
 It opened as the Snapple Theater Center on May 22, 2006, with Wendy Kaufman, "the Snapple Lady," ceremonially lighting the marquee.
 In May 2016, the theater dropped "Snapple" from its name and became "The Theater Center".

 Facilities

 The Theater Center is a 20000 sqft state of the art entertainment center consisting of two theaters with a total seating capacity of 398, rehearsal studios, contemporary lobbies, WiFi, two bars with cabaret-style seating and two merchandise stands.
 There are two stages, the Anne L. Bernstein Theater and the Jerry Orbach Theater.
-Each thater seats 199 people.
+Each theater seats 199 people.